hindu-comm/mail_stream_advaita-l/2016/05/Shankara_and_DrishTi/107__Venkatraghavan_S.md

 >>>> does imply eka jIva vAda.
 >>>>
 >>>
->>> ​This belief has loose foundation.
+>>> This belief has loose foundation.
 >>> vAchaspati-mishra is accepted as nAnA-jIva-vAdI, but as in his view the
 >>> aGYAnam is jIvAshritam, so the creation is also of jIva.
 Hence, his view is
 >>> considered as dRRiShTi-sRRiShTi.
 >>> Some essays are available.
->>> One scholar, who is part of BVP, is also working on this subject.​
+>>> One scholar, who is part of BVP, is also working on this subject.
 >>>
 >>>
 >>>